Session Persistence (Experimental)

 fresh --cmd session list

-Open files in an existing session without attaching to it:
+Open files in an existing session without attaching to it.
+If no session is running, one is started and the client attaches interactively:

 # Open file in current directory session (use "." for session name)